Gagniuc/GCluster/README.md

 # Example results

-The result below shows a result for each step, from 20% to 40% (please see the meaning in the PDF file)
+The result from below points out the peaks in the signal at every point between 20% to 40% (please see the meaning in the PDF file).

 ~~~
 CG island - number [1] starts at position 70b